pjotrp/blastxmlparser/README.md

   gem install parallel bio-blastxmlparser
 ```

-Important: the parser is written for Ruby >= 1.9.
+Important: the parser is written for Ruby 1.9 or later.
 Check with

 ```sh
   ruby -v